josh-github1/Inverse-Kinematics-via-a-Network-Ensemble-and-Learning-Method/README.md

-## Intro
+## Note

-The way this code is structured is very scrappy - it's not meant for anything production.
-I'll probably try to make this look more clean later.
+The way this code is structured is very scrappy and will try to change it later.

 ## Citation